-Like most things, there is the most commonly traveled path, and then there is the lesser-known way that people don’t use as much.
+Like most things, there is the most commonly travelled path, and then there is the lesser-known way that people don’t use as much.
 This idea applies to guitarists in many ways too, for example, on the topic of whammy and tremolo bars.

-If your guitar has a whammy bar – also called a tremolo/vibrato bar, you may be wondering how tight or loose it should be.
+If your guitar has a whammy bar – also called a tremolo/vibrato bar, you may be wondering how tight or lose it should be.
 It comes down to personal preference for most, however, there are some solid rules of thumb and commonly used guidelines for proper set-up.

 Generally speaking, most guitarists like to have their whammy bar tight enough so it doesn’t risk falling out of the bridge or tremolo system, but loose enough that you can grab it and maneuver it whenever you need to without resistance.

 As I said though, this is going to come down to the individual.
 I don’t like to have mine super tight, because then it feels like it’s annoying and hard to get out of the way.
 But I also don’t like it so that it’s so loose that it’s continuously moving around while I’m playing.
 It’s worth exploring a bit more so let’s do that now in the sections below.

 Why Does The Whammy Bar Keep Falling Out Of My Guitar?